Tycho (lunar crater): Age and description

 However, this possibility was ruled out by the Wide-field Infrared Survey Explorer in 2011, as it was discovered that the Baptistina family was produced much later than expected, having formed approximately 80 million years ago.

 The crater is sharply defined, unlike older craters that have been degraded by subsequent impacts.
 The interior has a high albedo that is prominent when the Sun is overhead, and the crater is surrounded by a distinctive ray system forming long spokes that reach as long as 1,500 kilometers.
+In absolute mileage terms, Tycho's ejecta field is approximately the same size as the K-Pg impactor ejecta field, and in proportional terms, the only terrestrial feature of comparable size is the Pacific Ocean.
 Sections of these rays can be observed even when Tycho is illuminated only by earthlight.
 Due to its prominent rays, Tycho is mapped as part of the Copernican System.

 The ramparts beyond the rim have a lower albedo than the interior for a distance of over a hundred kilometers, and are free of the ray markings that lie beyond.
 This darker rim may have been formed from minerals excavated during the impact.

 Its inner wall is slumped and terraced, sloping down to a rough but nearly flat floor exhibiting small, knobby domes.
 The floor displays signs of past volcanism, most likely from rock melt caused by the impact.
 Detailed photographs of the floor show that it is covered in a criss-crossing array of cracks and small hills.
 The central peaks rise 1600 m above the floor, and a lesser peak stands just to the northeast of the primary massif.

 Infrared observations of the lunar surface during an eclipse have demonstrated that Tycho cools at a slower rate than other parts of the surface, making the crater a "hot spot".
 This effect is caused by the difference in materials that cover the crater.

 The rim of this crater was chosen as the target of the Surveyor 7 mission.
 The robotic spacecraft safely touched down north of the crater in January 1968.
 The craft performed chemical measurements of the surface, finding a composition different from the maria.
 From this, one of the main components of the highlands was theorized to be anorthosite, an aluminium-rich mineral.
 The crater was also imaged in great detail by Lunar Orbiter 5.

 From the 1950s through the 1990s, NASA aerodynamicist Dean Chapman and others advanced the lunar origin theory of tektites.
 Chapman used complex orbital computer models and extensive wind tunnel tests to support the theory that the so-called Australasian tektites originated from the Rosse ejecta ray of Tycho.
-Until the Rosse ray is sampled, a lunar origin for these tektites cannot be ruled out.
+Until the Rosse ray is sampled, a lunar origin for these tektites cannot be ruled out, though tektites are now generally considered to have been produced by terrestrial impact events.

 This crater was drawn on lunar maps as early as 1645, when A.M.S. de Rheita depicted the bright ray system.